Types of Financial Assistance

 Tennessee Student Assistance Award (TSAA)

-File the Free Application for Federal Student Aid by March 1, which will then allow for information to be made available to the Tennessee Student Assistance Corporation (TSAC).
-However, we recommend filing much earlier as funding allocations by the state may be limited.
-Eligibility for this program is determined annual by TSAC.
-For 2013-14, awards range from $2,000 to $4,000 (undergraduate, Tennessee residents only).
+File the Free Application for Federal Student Aid by February 1, which will then allow for information to be made available to the Tennessee Student Assistance Corporation (TSAC).
+Funding allocations by the state are limited.
+Eligibility for this program is determined annually by TSAC.
+Awards range from $2,000 to $4,000 (undergraduate, Tennessee residents only).
+Your award notice will include projected eligibility for TSAA.
+Final eligibility for this grant assistance will be determined by the TSAC.
+TSAC will notify you directly.

 Tennessee Education Lottery Scholarship Program (TELS)

-Undergraduate students are required to complete the FAFSA each year to qualify for the TELS programs.
+Undergraduate Tennessee residents are required to complete the FAFSA each year to qualify for the TELS programs.
 Additional eligibility requirements are determined through the program rules.
 The filing deadline for fall eligibility is September 1 and for spring eligibility is February 1 of each year.
-View additional information and eligibility requirements for this program (undergraduate, Tennessee residents only).

-Loan assistance is available and it must be repaid, with interest, based upon a certain payment schedule.
-For more loan information, please see the section, "Loan Information & Payment Plan Options"
+Student loans are available and must be repaid, with interest, based upon a certain payment schedule.
+For more loan information, please see the section, "Loan Information & Payment Plan Options".

 Academic Year Student Contribution: AYSC

-- As the primary beneficiary of a Vanderbilt education, you are expected to participate in paying for a portion of your college costs.
+As the primary beneficiary of a Vanderbilt education, you are expected to participate in paying for a portion of your college costs.
 Your financial aid package for the academic year will typically include an Academic Year Student Contribution.
-For most students, the Academic Year Student Contribution is currently no more than $ 2,700 for 2013-14.
+For most students, the Academic Year Student Contribution is currently no more than $ 2,700 each academic year.

-- It is our initial expectation that you will cover all or part of your Academic Year Student Contribution from part time employment while in school.
-Employment information for both on and off-campus job opportunities may be found at: www.vanderbilt.edu/studentemployment.
+It is our initial expectation that you will cover all or part of your Academic Year Student Contribution from part time employment while in school.
+Employment information for both on and off-campus job opportunities may be found at Student Employment .
 Vanderbilt does not place or guarantee students employment.
 If you receive an outside scholarship it will be used first to replace or reduce your Academic Year Student Contribution before reducing Vanderbilt need-based assistance.

 Student employment opportunities offer students a chance to gain valuable work experience in addition to receiving a paycheck for their hours worked.
 Employment positions are not assigned; students must initiate the job search and application process.
-Visit Student Employment website.
+Wages earned from employment are not disbursed to your student account.
+Instead they are earned by employment through Vanderbilt University and received as a paycheck that can either be applied to the balance on your student account or be used for living expenses.
+Visit Student Employment website .

-Students must complete the FAFSA to determine eligibility for this program.
-Eligible undergraduate students may work up to 20 hours per week on-campus.
+- Federal Work Study Students must complete the FAFSA to determine eligibility for this program.
+Eligible undergraduate students may work up to 19 hours per week on-campus.
 Eligible graduate/professional students may work up to 29.5 hours per week on-campus.
 There are a variety of work locations and settings.
 Wages begin at $7.25, but vary depending on type of job.
-Most undergraduate students are awarded $1,000-$2,500 per year.
+Most undergraduate students are awarded $1,000-$2,700 per year.
 Students are normally paid bi-weekly for hours worked.